The power of Visualization used in my current project

 I’ve been involved and coached a project with several teams during the last year.
 The project aims to convert a big (and important) core business system from VB6 to the .NET platform.

-It’s quite a big project with about 25-40 member (depending on which phase it’s in) and so we have several different teams working in parallel during the whole project.
-But it’s not until lately we’ve created an board to show the status for the whole project.
+It’s quite a big project with about 25-40 members (depending on which phase it’s in) and so we have several different teams working in parallel during the whole project.
+But it’s not until lately we’ve created a board to show the status for the whole project.
 Mainly due to high load in other areas of work, I have to admit.

 Project status board

-In order to easily and effortless communicate the status of the complete project we have created a board on the project level that captures the status for each team.
+In order to easily and effortlessly communicate the status of the complete project, we have created a board on the project level that captures the status for each team.
 This is our first try to do this:

 project status board

-Note that we’ve started quite simple to only show the status, problems and work in progress for each team.
-Later on you probably want to be able to track resources to spot queues and bottlenecks building up easier.
+Note that we’ve started quite simply to only show the status, problems, and work in progress for each team.
+Later on, you probably want to be able to track resources to spot queues and bottlenecks building up easier.

 Status per team